liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 - Specify a `<factory-extension>` for `<bridge:bridge-portlet-config-factory>` that wraps the `BridgePortletConfigFactory` of the FacesBridge implementation with a decorated `PortletConfig`.
 During the `HEADER_PHASE` of the portlet lifecycle, get the value of the attribute named `"tck"` from the `PortletContext` acquired by `@Inject`.
 If the expected value is returned, then this proves that an alternative producer returned the TCK's decorated `PortletContext` object.

 [<a name="7.22"></a>7.22] portletModeAlternativeTest (bridge-tck-cdi1-portlet)

-- NYI
+- Specify a `<factory-extension>` for `<bridge:bridge-portlet-request-factory>` that wraps the `BridgePortletRequestFactory` of the FacesBridge implementation with a decorated `HeaderRequest`.
+During the `HEADER_PHASE` of the portlet lifecycle, get the class FQCN of the `PortletMode` acquired by `@Inject`.
+If the expected FQCN is returned, then this proves that an alternative producer returned the TCK's decorated `PortletMode` object.

 [<a name="7.23"></a>7.23] portletNameAlternativeTest (bridge-tck-cdi1-portlet)